-The charming town of Winston-Salem has joined the ranks of other hip, hoppin’ Carolina boroughs with a brewery boom of their very own.
-Many have congregated in the same area, creating a bustling beers district downtown that are home to some of the best breweries in Winston Salem.
+The charming city of Winston-Salem has joined the ranks of other Carolina boroughs with a brewery boom of their very own.
+Many now form a bustling beer district downtown that is home to some of the best breweries in Winston Salem.

-This makes it easy to create your own self-guided craft beer crawl, or simply choose a favorite and hunker down for a few pints.
+Due to the breweries’ proximity, it’s easy to create your own self-guided craft beer crawl, or you can choose a favorite and hunker down for a few pints.
 Having a brew is one of the best things to do in Winston Salem!
-You’ll find everything, from classic IPAs, porters, and pilsners, to infused farmhouse ales, sour saisons, and hazy hefeweizens.

 Side note, they all allow dogs, so feel free to bring a furry friend to enjoy your brew with you.
 Here are our top choices for the best breweries in Winston Salem.

 Best Breweries in Winston Salem